 Egan was characteristically blunt about the state of educational thinking.
 In a 2018 interview, asked whether smartphones had fundamentally altered the educational challenge, he dismissed the premise: 'If you read from the beginning of public schooling in the nineteenth century, you'll find exactly the same complaint about children.
 They don't concentrate.
 They don't work.
 They're distracted by comics, it used to be.
 Then television.
 It's just loony.
 What they're basically saying is that children seem to have no attention span when they're bored out of their minds.'
 The diagnosis cut in two directions simultaneously — dismissing both the technophobic claim that devices ruin minds and the technophilic claim that better technology fixes education.

 His work has gained new relevance through the AI transition.
 Gillian Judson, his close collaborator and co-director of the Imaginative Education Research Group, has extended his framework to address explicitly the question of what education must become in the age of AI.
 Brandon Hendrickson's prize-winning review of The Educated Mind introduced Egan's ideas to the rationalist and AI-safety communities.
-Edo Segal's engagement with Egan's framework in the Orange Pill Cycle represents the most sustained application of Egan's thinking to the specific question of AI's developmental implications.
+Edo Segal's engagement with Egan's framework in the You On AI Cycle represents the most sustained application of Egan's thinking to the specific question of AI's developmental implications.

 Born April 9, 1942 in Clonmel, Ireland.
 Educated at University College London and Cornell University.
 Joined Simon Fraser University in 1972, where he spent his entire academic career until his death on May 27, 2022.